SPOP Sing! season 1: Development

 The show was first revealed to the public on 22 April 2018 during the broadcast of Star Awards 2018 with a teaser clip uploaded to Toggle, aimed to promote the Chinese culture, the music genre of mandopop and xinyao, and paying tribute to local singing talents of Singapore.
 This is also the first S-Pop themed competition in more than a decade, since SPOP Hurray! in 2008.
 The grand prize for winning SPOP Sing! is a cash prize of S$30,000, and the winner's own debut single, titled "逆风飞翔" (originally sung by Hsiao Huang-chi and composed by Peter Lee) released under a recording deal.

-The show also revealed former Sing!
-China finalists Nathan Hartono and Joanna Dong, as well as songwriter Boon Hui Lu, to be appointed as the show's ambassadors, while Lee Teng, Bonnie Loo and YES 933 DJ Gao Meigui are appointed the hosts of the programme.
+Former Sing!
+China finalists Nathan Hartono and Joanna Dong, as well as songwriter Boon Hui Lu, were appointed as the show's ambassadors, while Lee Teng, Bonnie Loo and YES 933 DJ Gao Meigui hosted the programme.

 The show premiered on national TV with the prelude episode "Spop Sing!
 Prelude" on National Day 2018 at 9pm on Channel U. Apart from the top 20 contestants, judges and ambassadors, Jim Lim was revealed as the Music Director, and Serene Koong was revealed as the Vocal and Performance Mentor.

 Auditions

-The auditions were announced on 17 May 2018, along with a list of the 200 shortlisted mandopop/xinyao songs published on the Toggle website, which participants are required to sing one of the 200 songs during the audition.
+The auditions were announced on 17 May 2018, along with a list of the 200 shortlisted mandopop/xinyao songs published on the Toggle website, participants were required to sing any one of the 200 songs during the audition.
 Auditions were held at nine different locations, which were either open to public (Open auditions) or held privately (Campus auditions).
 Similar to Campus SuperStar, auditions were open to students studying on a local institution with an age limit between 13 and 25 years old, and in a change to the former, Polytechnic and University students were also eligible to participate as well.
 Lee Teng did not appear after the Cineleisure open auditions onwards.

 The auditions required singers to enter an egg-shaped karaoke booth to perform a song of their choice.
 Their performance was recorded under video surveillance, which would be reviewed by the panel of judges after the auditions.